evokerking1/Zswatch-Dock-HW/README.md

 - 🌍 Designed with collaboration and transparency in mind

 Please check the [wiki](https://github.com/ZSWatch/ZSWatch/wiki) for more information about the project.

+You can also view this project on [CADLAB.io](https://cadlab.io/project/29657).

 ## 📂 Directory Breakdown